devEdu-web/devEdu-web/README.md

 ### Public Information

-My name is Eduardo Oliveira, I currently live in Brazil, Goiás and I'm studying System Analysis and Devlopment (ADS) at ULBRA university.
+My name is Eduardo Oliveira, I currently live in Brazil, Goiás and I'm studying System Analysis and Development (ADS) at ULBRA university.

 I first had contact with programming when I was 15 with **Python**, but started to study for real when I was 16 years old, focusing on Javascript.
 Nowadays I decided to focus on specializing myself in Back-end development with Nodejs and Express.